spoon-l4d2/Nextmod/README.md

 ###### None of these changes are final.
 This config is still being actively worked on.

 ### ⚠ For Server Owners:
-> NextMod is designed to work with the [Competitive Rework Platform](https://github.com/SirPlease/L4D2-Competitive-Rework) if your server is not set up correctly you may have to alter files in order for the config to work properly.
+> NextMod is designed to work with the [Competitive Rework Platform](https://github.com/SirPlease/L4D2-Competitive-Rework) if your server is not set up correctly you may have to alter files in order for the config to work properly!
->
-> Please check to see that all plugins in **cfg/sharedplugins.cfg** and **cfg/generalfixes.cfg** are loaded either in those files, or in NextMod's **shared_plugins.cfg** file.
-If you don't have the plugins, they can be found [here](https://github.com/SirPlease/L4D2-Competitive-Rework).

 ### ℹ About NextMod
 > NextMod is heavily influenced by community feedback, if you have a suggestion don't feel afraid to get at [me](https://steamcommunity.com/id/lonesome-spoon/).